-The automation secures the network and maintains assets within safe limits if there are shortfalls in flexibility.
-The flexibility reduces the
+The automation secures the network and

+maintains assets within safe limits if there are shortfalls in flexibility.
+The flexibility reduces the hours at risk that could trigger the automated load transfer.

 Use Case 2: Using flexibility to manage uncertainty

 We intend to use flexibility to manage 38 demand groups in RIIO-ED2 where the forecast loading is approaching limits and flexibility can reduce the risk of network constraints - particularly under higher uptake scenarios.
 These are the network areas where demand forecasts are high with marginal exceedances over the network firm capacity.
 The network constraints in these areas depend on the forecast demand/generation being fully realised.
 Capacity exceedances are minimal and predicted to occur for a few hours in a year.
 Flexibility services can manage these high loadings through the RIIO-ED2 period, deferring potential investments associated with high uptake scenarios from RIIO-ED2 into RIIO-ED3.